fea-lib/mdxpress/PROJECT_STRUCTURE.md

 ### For Developers
 1. Clone repository for local development
-2. Modify template files as needed
+2. Modify app-template files as needed
 3. Test changes with `test-cli.sh`
 4. Update CLI scripts for new features

 ## Extension Points

-The template is designed to be fully customizable:
+The app-template is designed to be fully customizable:

 - **Styling**: Modify `src/index.css` or add CSS frameworks
 - **Components**: Add custom React components